 - Analysis of genetic, molecular and cellular interactions of evolutionarily conserved candidate genes with polycystins and other components involved in polycystin signaling

-- Screens for deletion mutants of worm homologs of interesting mammalian genes
+- Screens for deletion mutants of worm homologues of interesting mammalian genes

-- Training on C. elegans-related technologies (cilia structure and function, worm genetics, and whole-genome mutagenesis and high-throughput RNAi screenings)
+- Training on C. elegans-related technologies, including cilia structure and function, worm genetics, and whole-genome mutagenesis and high-throughput RNAi screenings

-We have dozens of PKD-related mutants as well as GFP-tagged transgenic animals expressing the polycystins and other ciliary markers frozen in the core.
-For a detailed list, contact the core.
+The Model Systems Core offers dozens of PKD-related mutants and GFP-tagged transgenic animals expressing the polycystins and other ciliary markers frozen in the core.